Acoustic analogies with general relativity, quantum fields, and thermodynamics: Summary of the classical analogies

 \section{Summary of the classical analogies}

-Before switching to the acoustic analogy with quantum fields, it is worthwhile to summarize the key postulates of the two analogies with classical field theories developed so far.
-They are both valid for non-relativistic velocities of essentially incompressible flows.
+Before we switch to the acoustic analogy with quantum fields it is worthwhile to summarize the essentials of the two analogies with classical field theories developed so far.
+They are both kinematic, valid for non-relativistic velocities of particles (with the speed of sound replacing the speed of light) in essentially incompressible and inviscid flows and for acoustically compact sources.
+For simplicity, we also assume that the background spacetime is flat, that is, we ignore wave propagation effects in moving or inhomogeneous fluids, such as convection and refraction.
+Even more so since externally controlled flows cannot be derived using the analogies, but have to be given.